How to Apply Declining Balance Depreciation Formula in Excel: 6 Examples

 Most public companies use the SLN method to calculate depreciation.
 Moreover, the depreciation of buildings and furniture is calculated through a straight-line approach.

-On the other hand, the SYD or Sum of Years’ Digits method depreciates more in the earlier lifespan of a product than the later period of that product.
+On the other hand, the SYD, or Sum of Years’ Digits method, depreciates more in a product’s earlier lifespan than in its later period.

 Usually, to calculate the depreciation of transportation, we apply the SYD or Sum of Years’ Digits method.